-- In accordance with State law, questionnaires are mailed out annually to a random selection of residents of Arlington County and the City of Falls Church.
+- In accordance with State law, questionnaires are distributed annually to a random selection of residents of Arlington County and the City of Falls Church.

 - Recipients are selected from registered voter rolls provided by the State Board of Elections.